aaronrs2002/multi-themed-template-tutorial-3/README.md

 Video tutorial is here: https://youtu.be/oJh1ZAaqaRQ

 Watch as I write a static page that hosts multiple clients on one template.
-This is a single page JavaScript t application hat gives the illusion of multiple pages by dynamically calling data and updating the DOM in realtime.
+This is a single page JavaScript application hat gives the illusion of multiple pages by dynamically calling data and updating the DOM in realtime.
-This app will be an example of a baseball league website where each team gets it's own theme and content, images, text, videos, endpoints etc...
+This tutorial will be an example of a baseball league website where each team gets it's own theme and content, images, text, videos, endpoints etc...

 Demo of different teams using the same template: